Cretan food and drink combines simplicity and taste...

 The best thing about the Cretan food is its simplicity.
 No overpowering spices or cooking processes mar the flavour of the fresh, locally gathered produce.

-The Olive
+The Cretan Olive

-The ‘Elixir of life’, ‘Liquid gold’ and ‘Gift from the gods’ are all terms that have been applied to olive oil.
-Ask a Cretan farmer in his 80’s if he agrees with the exalted praise given to the humble oil he simply produces and he will smile widely, moustache turning up at the sides, eyes twinkling with merriment, pat his bottom lip with his finger and say: “einai poli kala” (It is very good!)
+"Elixir of Life", "Liquid gold" and "Gift from the Gods" are all terms that have been applied to olive oil.
+Ask a Cretan farmer in his 80’s if he agrees with the exalted praise given to the humble oil he produces and he will smile widely, moustache turning up at the sides, eyes twinkling with merriment, pat his bottom lip with his finger and say:

-Herbs
+Crete Wild Herbs

 One of the things that will hit you as you walk around Crete away from the towns is the smell of herbs in the air.

-The mountains and hillsides are literally covered in thyme and their purple flowers, as well as decent smatterings of pungent sage and fragrent rosemary.
+The mountains and hillsides are literally covered in thyme and their purple flowers, as well as decent smatterings of pungent sage and fragrant rosemary.
 You'll also find plenty of oregano and marjoram growing wild too.

 Here too is the home of Cretan Dittany or "diktamos" - this is only found here on this Island of Crete, and is renowned for its special medicinal properties.
+Dittany of Crete is becoming more and more popular as an aphrodisiac too!
+Used as an herbal tea Dittany of Crete tastes fantastic.

-Greens (horta)
+Wild Greens (horta)

 Horta are wild mixed greens of many varieties, picked from the fields and hillsides, and even roadsides, often by the women of the village.